An Integrative Genome-Scale Metabolic Modeling and Machine Learning Framework for Predicting and Optimizing Single-Cell Protein Production in Saccharomyces cerevisiae: Related Work

 \subsection{Machine Learning for Metabolic Prediction}

-The integration of ML with metabolic modelling has gained momentum as the volume and dimensionality of omics data have grown.
-Ensemble methods such as Random Forest and XGBoost have demonstrated strong performance in predicting growth rates and product yields from flux or omics features~\cite{bib11}.
-Variational autoencoders (VAEs) have been employed to learn compressed, biologically meaningful latent representations of metabolic flux space~\cite{bib15,bib17}.
-Feed-forward neural networks trained on GEM-simulated data have shown capacity to generalise predictions to unseen environmental conditions~\cite{bib9,bib19}.

-SHAP-based interpretability methods have been applied to biological models to identify which molecular features most influence predicted outcomes~\cite{bib10}.
-Bayesian optimisation has emerged as an efficient strategy for navigating high-dimensional parameter spaces in metabolic engineering~\cite{bib12,bib13}.
-GANs are increasingly explored for the generation of novel biological sequences, metabolic flux configurations, and synthetic pathway designs~\cite{bib18,bib20}.
+Integration of machine learning with metabolic modeling has grown substantially alongside omics data complexity.
+Ensemble methods including Random Forest and XGBoost have predicted growth rates and product yields from flux or omics features \citep{goncalves2023}.
+VAEs have been utilized to learn compressed, biologically meaningful latent representations of metabolic flux space \citep{gomari2022,baig2023}.
+Feed-forward neural networks trained on GEM-simulated data have demonstrated generalization to novel environmental conditions \citep{culley2020,costello2018}.
+SHAP-based interpretability techniques have been applied to biological models to identify molecular features with the greatest impact on predicted outcomes \citep{lundberg2017}.
+Bayesian optimization via Gaussian processes, implemented through \texttt{scikit-optimize} \citep{head2021}, has become an effective method for navigating high-dimensional nutrient parameter spaces in metabolic engineering \citep{radivojevic2020,lawson2021}.